-The ionization gauge is a special type of instrument used for measuring very low pressures in the range 10^{-10} to 1 mbar.
-Normally, they are only used in laboratory conditions because their calibration is very sensitive to the composition of the gases in which they operate, and use of a mass spectrometer is often necessary to determine the gas composition around them.
-They exist in two forms known as a hot cathode and a cold cathode.
-The hot cathode form is shown schematically in Figure 15.10b.
-In this, gas of unknown pressure is introduced into a glass vessel containing free electrons discharged from a heated filament, as shown in Figure 15.10b.
+Ionization gauge: The ionization gauge is a special type of instrument used for measuring very low pressures in the range 10^{-10} mbar to 1 mbar.
+Normally, they are only used in laboratory conditions because their calibration is very sensitive to the composition of the gases in which they operate, and the use of a mass spectrometer is often necessary to determine the gas composition around them.
+They exist in two forms known as hot cathode and cold cathode.
+The hot cathode form is shown schematically in Figure 15.11(b).
+In this, gas of unknown pressure is introduced into a glass vessel containing free electrons discharged from a heated filament, as shown in Figure 15.11(b).
 Gas pressure is determined by measuring the current flowing between an anode and a cathode within the vessel.
 This current is proportional to the number of ions per unit volume, which in turn is proportional to the gas pressure.
-Cold cathode ionization gauges operate in a similar fashion except that the stream of electrons is produced by a high voltage electrical discharge.
+Cold cathode ionization gauges operate in a similar fashion, except that the stream of electrons is produced by a high-voltage electrical discharge.

-15.11 High-Pressure Measurement (Greater than 7000 bar)
+15.12 High-Pressure Measurement (Greater than 7000 bar)

 Measurement of pressures above 7000 bar is normally carried out electrically by monitoring the change of resistance of wires of special materials.
-Materials having resistance pressure characteristics that are suitably linear and sensitive include manganin and gold-chromium alloys.
-A coil of such wire is enclosed in a sealed, kerosene-filled, flexible bellows, as shown in Figure 15.11.
-The unknown pressure is applied to one end of the bellows, which transmit pressure to the coil.
+Manganin is now the preferred material since its resistance-pressure characteristics are more linear and sensitive than most other materials.
+Devices made from gold-chromium wire were also used at one time, but manganin wire devices are now predominant.
+A manganin pressure sensor consists of a coil of manganin wire enclosed in a sealed, kerosene-filled, flexible bellows, as shown in Figure 15.12.
+The unknown pressure is applied to one end of the bellows, which transmit the pressure to the coil.
 The magnitude of the applied pressure is then determined by measuring the coil resistance.
-Devices are often named according to the metal used in them, for example, manganin wire pressure sensor and gold-chromium wire pressure sensor.
-Pressures up to 30,000 bar can be measured by devices such as the manganin wire pressure sensor, with a typical inaccuracy of $\pm 0.5\%$.
+Pressures up to 30,000 bar can be measured by a manganin wire pressure sensor, with a typical inaccuracy of $\pm 0.5\%$.

-15.12 Intelligent Pressure Transducers
+15.13 Intelligent Pressure Transducers

 Adding microprocessor power to pressure transducers brings about substantial improvements in their characteristics.
 Measurement sensitivity improvement, extended measurement range, compensation for hysteresis and other nonlinearities, and correction for ambient temperature and pressure changes are just some of the facilities offered by intelligent pressure transducers.
+For example, inaccuracy values as low as $\pm 0.1\%$ can be achieved with silicon piezoresistive bridge devices.

-Figure 15.11 High-pressure measurement; wire coil in bellows.
+Figure 15.12 High-pressure measurement-wire coil in bellows.